Soderbergh Film Released Simultaneously in Theater, on DVD

 MASTERS: Todd Wagner runs the multi-faceted media company behind Bubble's release, along with his partner, Mark Cuban.
 They own the production company that financed Bubble, as well as the HDNet Cable Channel, and the Landmark Theater chain.
 And they plan to release several more movies this year in the same way.

-Mr. MARK CUBAN (Producer and Co-Owner, Landmark Theaters): We are at a point where it's like, let's wipe the chalkboard clean, and let's rethink the model.
+MARK CUBAN: We are at a point where it's like, let's wipe the chalkboard clean, and let's rethink the model.
 But I am saying that the old way is almost certainly not the way it needs to be for the future.

 MASTERS: Naturally, the idea that a film would be available on DVD while its making its debut in theaters is not one that appeals to theater owners.
 Wagner says they shouldn't worry.
 He thinks simultaneous release of films will only expand the pie.